ZultTheReal/RobuROC---Python/README.md

 # RobuROC---Python
-RobuROC project using Raspberry PI and Python
+RobuROC project using Intel NUC and Python